lpcalisi/cloudsec-workshop-iac/terraform/docs/resources.md

 # Resources

-Terraform resources are the componentes that we can created, update or modify.
+Terraform resources are the components that we can create, update or modify.

-* For define resources, we need to had provider defined
+* To define resources, we need to have the provider defined
-  * Provider should be initialized `terraform init`
+  * Provider should be initialized with `terraform init`

-* Resource definition syntax
+* Resource syntax definition
-  * You can`t use the same name for the same resource type
+  * You can not use the same name for the same resource type
 ```hcl
     resource "resource_type" "resource_name" {
         property = value